heilcheng/medexplain-evals/README.md

 ## Disclaimer

-MEQ-Bench is designed for **research evaluation purposes only**.
+MedExplain-Evals is designed for **research evaluation purposes only**.
 Generated explanations should not be used for actual medical advice.
 Always consult qualified healthcare professionals for medical decisions.